Apple AirPlay 2 is finally here. Here's everything you need to know about Apple's next-generation streaming tech.

 But what is AirPlay 2 and why should you care?
 And how do you get it?
 We’ve pulled together everything you need to know about AirPlay 2 below.

 AirPlay 2 is the second generation of Apple’s proprietary wireless streaming tech, which comes built into all of its hardware products.

-It’s designed to throw content from your iDevice – often music, but it also works with video and photos – to a compatible receiver over your Wi-Fi network, be that a wireless speaker or Apple TV.
+It’s designed to throw content from your Apple device – often music, but it also works with video and photos – to a compatible receiver over your Wi-Fi network, be that a wireless speaker or Apple TV.

-Originally released in 2010 as part of iOS 4, an update was long overdue, which is exactly what AirPlay 2 aims to deliver.
+The original AirPlay was released in 2010 as part of iOS 4.
+An update has been long overdue, which is why AirPlay 2 was brought into existence.